Drone insurance

 1. A traditional annual policy usually split into monthly payments.
 This is a popular choice for commercial pilots who use their drones on a regular basis.

 2. A pay-as-you-fly (PAFL) policy.
-This protects your drone only while you’re using it and, therefore, often works out cheaper.
-It may include cover per flight or over a period of time, for example per hour, per day or per week.
+This protects your drone only while you’re using it and, therefore, might be cheaper.
+It may include cover per flight or over a period of time, for example, per hour, per day or per week.
 This is usually a good option for occasional flyers or if you’re planning a holiday somewhere scenic and fancy taking some great aerial photographs.

 What does drone insurance cover?